Probable COVID-19 deaths removed from Pa health department totals

-Officials reported there are 1,394 confirmed deaths from the virus, and have removed probable deaths from the count.
-On Wednesday, the DOH reported 1,622 deaths, which included deaths in those who were confirmed to have the virus, and those who were likely to have to virus when they died.
+In some cases, she said, health officials may never be able to confirm those in the probable category had the virus.

-Secretary of Health Dr. Rachel Levine will explain the removal of probable virus cases that resulted in death during a 1:30 virtual briefing today.
+There have been three deaths in Fayette County, and each of those was in someone who tested positive for the virus, according to the DOH.

-An additional COVID-19 case was detected in Fayette County, where the total now stands at 71, while Greene County’s case count remained at 25 for the fourth consecutive day.
+Thursday’s number saw a one-case increase in Fayette, bringing its total number of cases to 71, while Greene County’s case count remained at 25 for the fourth consecutive day.

 (0) comments